 What is superannuation?

 Superannuation is a compulsory retirement saving that is paid by your employer.
-It is compulsory for employers to pay a minimum of 9% of your wages
+It is compulsory for employers to pay a minimum of 9.5% of your

 - you are over 18, and